openstack/openstacksdk/README.rst

       - IAD

 You may note a few things.
-First, since `auth_url` settings are silly and embarrasingly ugly, known cloud vendor profile information is included and may be referenced by name.
+First, since `auth_url` settings are silly and embarrassingly ugly, known cloud vendor profile information is included and may be referenced by name.
 One of the benefits of that is that `auth_url` isn't the only thing the vendor defaults contain.
 For instance, since Rackspace lists `rax:database` as the service type for trove, `os-client-config`